HenrikJoreteg/human-javascript/ch06 - models.md

 Welcome to nearly everyone's first single page app experience.

 ### Enter Models

 If you've never used models in clientside code, it's not as intimidating as it may sound.
 The idea is simply that we create some data structures in the browser, seperate from the DOM, that hold the data that we got from the server as well as any client specific data or state.

-The "selected" state as described above is a good example of client-specific state, meaning when we go to update a widget in the API we're not going to send `{selected: true}` as one of its properties.
+The "selected" state as described above is a good example of client-specific state, meaning when we go to update a entry in the API we're not going to send `{selected: true}` as one of its properties.
 The server doesn't care about that, it's just used to track the state of the user interface.

 So, what is a model anyway?
 What does it give us?